KiltedCode/khandaria-campaign/sessions/2019/2019-04-19-rise-of-the-temple.md

 20 minutes, see the ruins of the temples close
 altar right in the middle of a split path

-> "I accept that integrity is the pinnacle of traits, the hardest to maintain."
+> "I accept that Integrity is the pinnacle of traits; the hardest to maintain, but the greatest reward."

 points straight up rock wall
 breaking out the pitons